bagrinsergiu/BitBlox-KB/integrations/form-integrations/mailchimp/index.rst

 Connect a Form Block
 ------

-You can use MailChimp as a storage option in the Form Block and the Newsletter Block.
+You can use MailChimp as a storage option in the Form Block.
 This adds form submissions to a subscriber list in your MailChimp account.

-1. In the **BitBlox Editor**, open left click the Storage tab, then click MailChimp.
+1. In the **Form Block**, click the **Settings**, then click **Form Integration** button.

 1. `Log in to your 1and1.com account <https://www.1and1.com/login?__lf=Static/>`__
 2. In **Your domain** section, click **Manage Domain**